-Essentially, I’m trying to build an easy process to identify content and share the good stuff without breaking my “time bank”.
+Essentially, I’m trying to build an easy process to identify content and share the good stuff without breaking my “time bank.”
 As with most processes, I want simplicity and speed.
 After some testing, I’ve settled on 3 tools:

 Step 1: Finding Good Content

 The major step in this content curation process is finding good content.
-Let’s face it, we’re bombarded with content so the issue is sorting the good from the bad.
+Let’s face it; we’re bombarded with content, so the issue is sorting the good from the bad.
 The tool I use for this is Feedly.
 This is a powerful RSS feed reader I first started using when Google Reader shut down.
-Initially, I used the free version, but have since upgraded to the paid version.
+Initially, I used the free version but have since upgraded to the paid version.
 What’s appealing about the service is that it is customizable.
 Sometimes I want to group related RSS feeds into categories.
 This allows me to focus on one topic.
 I can also create feeds from keyword searches.

 In the example below, you can see I have a series of RSS feeds that show under my Webmaster group [A].
 I can drill down to see a specific feed or look at all of them.
 Another nice feature is I can see the popularity of a story [B].
-This number can help me find good content especially if someone doesn’t have the best headline.
-You might think of it like crowdsourcing, but keep in mind that the masses can be wrong.
+This number can help me find good content, especially if someone doesn’t have the best headline.
+You might think of it as crowdsourcing, but keep in mind that the masses can be wrong.

 By having the content in this layout format, I can quickly scan.
 Another benefit is if I click to read a story, it’s a simple layout that doesn’t include ads and popups.